sercruzg/YOLO-Context/README.md

 ./darknet detector test egoDailyDisamObj.data yoloEgoDailyDisam-obj.cfg ./backup/yoloEgoDailyDisam-obj_final.weights -imWidth 1920 -imHeight 1080 < egoDailyTest.txt > yoloEgoDailyDisam.txt
 ```

-The parameter "-imWidth" and "-imHeight" define the image sizes for the final detection outputs.
-The file "egoDailyTest.txt" contains the list of images for testing, with each line being
+The parameter ``-imWidth`` and ``-imHeight`` define the image sizes for the final detection outputs.
+The file ``egoDailyTest.txt`` contains the list of images for testing, with each line being
-The file "yoloEgoDailyDisam.txt" will contain the final detections, with the 3 first lines being some Network outputs (not important) and then a series of lines for each image as follows:
+The file ``yoloEgoDailyDisam.txt`` will contain the final detections, with the 3 first lines being some Network outputs (not important) and then a series of lines for each image as follows:

 ```
 Enter Image Path: 1egoDailyDatabase/images/subject1/bike/bike1/frame10032.jpg: Predicted in 0.319138 seconds.